arduino-libraries/Arduino_NetworkConfigurator/README.md

 ### Change the reconfiguration pin
 In order to change the default pin for resetting the board, it's possible to use the function `NetworkConfigurator.setReconfigurePin(your_pin)` specifying the new pin.
 The pin must be in the list of digital pins usable for interrupts.
 Please refer to the Arduino documentation for more details: https://docs.arduino.cc/language-reference/en/functions/external-interrupts/attachInterrupt/

+N.B.: For `Portenta Machine Control`, the pin must be one of the Digital Inputs 0-7.
+      The parameter must be one of the range DIN_READ_CH_PIN_00-DIN_READ_CH_PIN_07.
+      The defines are available in the Portenta Machine Control library and you must include Arduino_PortentaMachineControl.h for having access to them.

 ### Disable the reconfiguration feature
 In order to disable the reconfiguration procedure, use this function in the sketch `NetworkConfigurator.setReconfigurePin(DISABLE_PIN)`